Road Conditions Lawsuits in California

 The government is responsible for discovering and repairing dangerous road hazards.
 However, the law allows the government a reasonable amount of time to discover and repair such defects.

-Therefore, a victim has to prove not only that the government was the responsible party, but also that it has been put on notice regarding dangerous conditions before the accident and had reasonable time to repair dangerous conditions.
+Therefore, a victim has to prove not only that the government was the responsible party but also that it had been put on notice regarding dangerous conditions before the accident and had reasonable time to repair dangerous conditions.

-For example, in a defective road design case, we will help you establish that the time of the last road survey provided enough notice regarding a dangerous road condition.
+For example, in a defective road design case, we will help you establish that the last road survey provided enough notice of a dangerous road condition.

 This process requires the knowledge and experience in researching and obtaining the necessary information concerning the prior surveys, reports, policies, and procedures, something which is almost impossible for a layperson who has never had to deal with a government entity in the past.